Core Concepts

 Examples:

-Use workflow actions when you are processing standard incoming email and want Email2AT to handle the matching and routing logic for you.
+Use workflow actions when you are processing standard incoming email and want MSPintegrations to handle the matching and routing logic for you.

 API call actions

-API call actions make a single, direct call to the Autotask API.
+API call actions make a single, direct call to the PSA API.
 You provide all the parameters.
 No additional lookup logic is included.

 Examples:

-- API: Create an Object: creates any Autotask entity with the exact fields you specify
+- API: Create an Object: creates any PSA entity with the exact fields you specify.

-- API: Query for One Object: searches Autotask and returns the top result
+- API: Query for One Object: searches the PSA and returns the top result.

-- API: Query for Object(s): searches Autotask and returns an array of results
+- API: Query for Object(s): searches the PSA and returns an array of results.

 Use API call actions when you already have all the required IDs (from a previous step), when you need to work with entity types not covered by workflow actions, or when you are building custom multi-step logic.